"Who is Mel Ciavucco and why the hell does she have a website?" I hear you cry. I ask myself that quite a lot.

 I really don't know.
 Like most writers, I like and loathe writing at the same time.
 I suppose I write because I have to.
 If I don't, my imagination will melt out of my ears and I'll crumble to the ground and get down-trodden into the grey-scale of our modern society.

 I write because I feel like it's what I was born to do.
 Not in an 'I'm awesome' way, but in a there-are-so -many-words-in-my-head-and-they-have -to-come -out sort of way.

 I'm probably just a cliché.
 Sorry.
 Ironically, one of the first things I learnt about writing was 'don't use cliché's.'
 But I also learnt that you have to learn the rules before you can break them.

 What do I write about?

 Usually either comedy or gritty drama.
 One extreme to the other!

 I usually have a point I want to demonstrate when I start writing something.
 I think about the idea and which form it will be best suited to (short story, screenplay etc) and then I'll explore character ideas.
 I like writing anything which challenges social norms or takes a satirical look at society.

 What most writers want - to be published.
 For people to read my stuff and take something away from it.
 To make people ponder their lives or the world.
 And to make a bit a money out of it would be nice.

 A lot of people want to be writers, so it's a hard dream to have, but we just have to keep going.
 Our world will always need writers and artists.
 Creative people are good for our society.
-Being creative is good for yourself.
+We have the power to influence and shape the world.

-I learn something through everything I write, it's how I process my world.
+I learn something through everything I write, it's how I process my things in my crazy brain.